Robbie Grossman Player Props: Rangers vs. Royals

 Robbie Grossman At The Plate

-- Grossman has a double, a home run and two walks while batting .185.
+- Grossman is hitting .167 with a double, a home run and three walks.

-- Grossman has picked up a hit in four games this year (50.0%), including one multi-hit game.
+- Grossman has had a base hit in four of nine games this year, and multiple hits once.

-- He has homered in one of eight games, and in 3.3% of his plate appearances.

-- In two games this year, Grossman has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this season, Grossman has driven in a run, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.